The Ugly Truth about Vitamin C for the Common Cold

 Why consider Vitamin C?

 The human body is an impressively complex collection of systems that work together to keep you healthy and happy.
 When going to war with cold viruses, your immune system mounts attacks on three different fronts.
 We won't get into the dirty details of those here, but it is worth mentioning that Vitamin C plays a crucial role in two of those three fronts.
 Therefore, it seems to make sense that taking supplemental Vitamin C can 'boost' your immune system and help your body to win its battles against the evil cold virus.
-As a medication, Vitamin C is relatively cheap and has few side effects making it an easy option to consider to when faced with the early symptoms of a cold.
+As a medication, Vitamin C is relatively cheap and has few side effects making it an easy option to consider when faced with the early symptoms of a cold.

 Let’s go deeper (into the data)